yetianmed/subcortex/README.md

 ### MapGradient

-   Map the functional connectivity gradient for the human subcortex.
+   Map the functional connectivity gradients for the human subcortex.

 ### fMRI-tractoraphy

-   Model the functional connectivity gradient using fMRI-tractography.
+   Model the functional connectivity gradients using fMRI-tractography.

 ### GeoNull